-The accounting policies used in the preparation of these unaudited pro forma condensed combined financial statements are those set out in Realty Income Office Assets' audited combined financial statements as of and for the year ended December 31, 2020 and Realty Income Office Assets' management has determined that there were no significant accounting policy differences between Realty Income Office Assets and VEREIT Office Assets and, therefore, no adjustments are necessary to conform VEREIT Office Assets' financial statements to the accounting policies used by Realty Income Office Assets' in an undited proforma condensed combined financial statements.
-This conclusion is subject to change as further assessment is performed and finalized for Realty Income 's purchase accounting with respect to the Mergers.
+The accounting policies used in the preparation of these unaudited pro forma condensed combined financial statements are those set out in Realty Income Office Assets' audited combined financial statements as of and for the year ended December 31, 2009 and Realty Income Office Assets' unaudited condensed combined financial statements as of and for the six months ended June 30, 2021.
+Realty Income Office Assets' management has determined that there were no significant accounting policy differences between Realty Income Office Assets and VEREIT Office Assets and therefore, no adjustments are necessary to conform VEREIT Office Asset's financial statements to the accounting policies used by Realty Income Office Assets in the preparation of the unaudited pro forma condensed combined financial statements.
+This conclusion is subject to change as further assessment is performed and finalized for Realty Income's purchase accounting with respect to the Mergers.

-As part of the application of ASC 805 to the Mergers, Realty Income will conduct a more detailed review of VEREIT's accounting policies (including accounting policies applicable to VEREIT Office Assets) in an effort to determine if differences in accounting policies require further reclassification or adjustment of VEREIT Office Assets' results of operations or reclassification or adjustment of verses in the second second
+As part of the application of ASC 805 to the Mergers, Realty Income will conduct a more detailed review of VEREIT'S accounting policies (including accounting policies applicable to VEREIT Office Assets) in an effort to determine if differences in accounting policies require further reclassification or adjustment of VEREIT Office Assets' results of operations or reclassification or adjustment of assets or liabilities to conform to Realty Income Office Assets' accounting policies and classifications.
+Therefore, Realty Income may identify additional differences between the accounting policies of the two companies that, when conformed, could have a material impact on the unaudited pro forma condensed combined financial information.
+In certain cases, the information necessary to evaluate the differences in accounting policies and the impacts thereof may not be available until after the Mergers are completed.